 Usually, it does, but when it comes to money, shi*t goes crazy – our desire gets hijacked for purposes not our own.

 I'd prefer me and my family to be the ones benefiting from my earning and spending behavior.
 All too often, I'm not.
 All too often, we're not.

-Considering how much of our lives revolves around money, that’s a problem.
+Considering how much of our lives revolve around money, that's a problem.
 This desire hijacking is the biggest obstacle to our successfully buying happiness.